 The website also lists the Blockchain Wallet for some reason, a popular online/mobile wallet with a solid pedigree and 15 million users behind it.
 However, this wallet only supports BTC, ETH and BCH at the moment.

 Papaya Wallet is an interesting solution offering simple storage of XLM/several other cryptocurrencies like BTC, LTC, EURT etc. The wallet is a Telegram bot which functions as both multi-currency wallet and a peer-to-peer marketplace for cryptocurrency trading.
-It can be used on Windows, Linux, Mac, Android, iOS, FirefoxOS, Windows Mobile, aka any platform that supports Telegram.
+It can be used on Windows, Linux, Mac, mobile (Android, iOS), FirefoxOS, Windows Mobile, aka any platform that supports Telegram.

 Firefly Wallet is another solution suggested by the Stellar website.
 Built on top of the Stellar Lumens network, Firefly is only one of the few XLM-suitable wallets that can be used on iOS devices.
 It also offers a native Firefly exchange and is apparently capable of completing transactions in 2.5 seconds.